Master of Arts in African Studies

 What

 Ghent University’s Master in African Studies is the only Master’s programme of its kind in Belgium, and it has a unique academic focus on the African continent.
-The programme starts from a truly interdisciplinary perspective as its course units take on an in-depth perspective on Africa’s peoples, cultures, literatures and languages, with an emphasis on Central and Eastern Africa.
+The programme starts from a truly interdisciplinary approach as its course units take on an in-depth perspective on Africa’s peoples, cultures, literatures and languages, with an emphasis on Central and Eastern Africa.
 It combines broad thematic course units and specialised seminars, training students in disciplines as diverse as anthropology, history, literature studies and linguistics.
 This unique multidisciplinary programme will stimulate your critical thinking about Africa’s position in the world with a true sense of appreciation for cultural diversity.

 You must agree to our cookie policy before you can watch videos.